-Cobo Center Capital Improvement Program 2010-2015
+Huntington Place Capital Improvement Program 2010-2015

-In its new form, it will become the region’s premier banquet and event space, complete with a hydraulic lift stage to allow for dramatic vehicle introductions rising from the floor below.
+In its new form, it has become the region’s premier banquet and event space, complete with a lift stage to allow for dramatic vehicle introductions rising from the floor below.
 Downtown Detroit is the backdrop through a giant glass wall and terrace.
 The glass-enclosed pre-function space to the south offers panoramic views of both the Detroit River and our international neighbors in Windsor, Ontario.
-On the lower level, additional meeting and breakout rooms will support a variety of events, providing convention and event organizers with new, exciting options for their attendees.
+On the lower level, additional meeting and breakout rooms support a variety of events, providing convention and event organizers with new, exciting options for their attendees.

-On the other side of the new atrium, existing meeting and conference areas are also being re-invented to meet the needs of today’s event planners and their guests for more flexible and efficient spaces.
-Walls are becoming windows, celebrating Detroit’s historic relationship with its river and its key position on an international border.
-This redesign offers new options for pre-function activities in a dramatic environment, and the rooms themselves are being renovated to meet the needs of today’s digital and connected attendee for flexible and effective work and meeting spaces.
+On the other side of the new atrium, existing meeting and conference areas are also re-invented to meet the needs of today’s event planners and their guests for more flexible and efficient spaces.
+Walls became windows, celebrating Detroit’s historic relationship with its river and its key position on an international border.
+This redesign offers new options for pre-function activities in a dramatic environment, and the rooms themselves are renovated to meet the needs of today’s digital and connected attendee for flexible and effective work and meeting spaces.

 The new atrium also provides Huntington Place with something it never had before – a new entrance and traffic flow that not only brings in the riverfront, but also creates a natural flow into the lower-level exhibition spaces that have been an afterthought for convention planners for decades.
 The reinvention of this existing space has the effect of adding nearly 100,000 square feet of easily accessible prime show floor space to any major event, plus the availability of the new banquet and meeting facility across the atrium.
 When combined with the additional 25,000 square feet of new show floor on the first level, Huntington Place has the capability to host most of the world’s largest conventions.